-Disaster recovery, many small businesses suffer or fail due to lack of even a basic back up plan.
-Disasters, whether they be natural or to technical issues like the loss of their data due to a hard drive failure, statistically you’re going to be affected at some point – prepare!
+Disaster recovery.
+Many small businesses suffer or fail due to a lack of even a basic back up plan.
+Disasters, whether they be natural or technical issues like the loss of their data due to hard drive failure, statistically you’re going to be affected at some point.

-- In the past two years, Over 50 percent of businesses experienced an unforeseen interruption, and the vast majority (81%) of these interruptions caused the business to be closed one or more days.
+- In the past two years, Over 50 percent of businesses experienced an unforeseen interruption.
+The vast majority (81%) of these interruptions caused the business to be closed one or more days.

 - 80 percent of businesses suffering a major disaster go out of business in three years, while 40 percent of businesses that experience a critical IT failure go out of business within one year.
 In the case of suffering a fire, 44 percent of enterprises fail to reopen and 33 percent of these failed to survive beyond 3 years.

-- Vendors offering disaster recovery solutions have stated that between 60 and 70 percent of all problems that disrupt business are due to internal malfunctions of hardware or software, or human errors that may lead to fraud.
+- 60 to 70 percent of all problems that disrupt business are due to internal malfunctions of hardware or software, or human errors that may lead to fraud.

 - According to Timesavers International studies, the catastrophe most businesses experience is not fire, flood or earthquake, but rather something much more insidious—malware.
 In 2008, the United States was the top country for overall malicious activity, making up 23 percent of the total.